 In the best case, the judge will send the minor home with probation conditions.
+Sometimes this will be with informal diversion per Welfare & Institutions Code 654.
 The minor does not become a "ward of the court" and the petition generally gets dismissed upon successful completion of the probation program.

 Probation conditions include things like